 Hundreds of thousands of Filipinos graduate from college every year.
-Unfortunately, a college degree is no longer the single determinant of success once we venture outside the safety of our schools.
+Unfortunately, a college degree is only one of the determinants of success once we venture outside the safety of our schools.

 Jobs are also not guaranteed even if you have a college degree because, based on a study, almost 24% of unemployed are college graduates.

 With more and more students graduating and entering the ‘real’ world, there are so many things they still need to learn that were mostly not taught in school.
 Here are some:

 Table of Contents

 If you plan to apply for a job, then you must have good communication skills.
 Many fresh graduates have a lot of potentials to do good or even great in a job; unfortunately, they fail the first few steps, including the interview.

 So, if you need more confidence in your English communication skills, practice as early as possible.

 Websites and YouTube videos offer practice materials for fresh graduates on answering common interview questions.